 The majority of our classes are accessible to everyone, regardless of flexibility or level of fitness.
-We offer a variety of classes so that people can explore different methods and achieve a more diverse knowledge of all the benefits yoga has to offer.
+We offer a variety of classes so that students can explore different methods and achieve a diverse knowledge of all the benefits yoga has to offer.

-Vinyasa means “breath-synchronized-movement,” and Vinyasa yoga is a dynamic style of yoga that integrates rhythmic breath with conscious movement.
+Our flow classes are essentially Vinyasa yoga and are for beginners to advanced students.
+Vinyasa means “breath-synchronized-movement,” and is a dynamic style of yoga that integrates rhythmic breath with conscious movement.
 Classes are vigorous, yet accessible, utilizing fluid transitions from pose to pose.
-Vinyasa flow increases strength and flexibility and relaxes the mind by releasing any blocked energy in the body.
+Our flow classes increase strength and flexibility and relax the mind by releasing any blocked energy in the body.

-Gentle Flow Yoga is a less strenuous practice consisting of basic postures coinciding with the breath.
-Gentle Flow is ideal for anyone who enjoys a slower paced yoga class.
+Our mindful morning practice is a less strenuous class consisting of basic postures coinciding with the breath.
+Mindful Stretch classes are ideal for anyone who enjoys a slower paced yoga class or wants to focus on alignment.
 This class is suitable for everyone including beginners, seniors, women who are pregnant, practitioners recovering from injury, and anyone who desires a tranquil, meditative yoga flow.

 The Kundalini is untapped energy (prana) at the base of the spine that can be drawn up through the body awakening all seven chakras.
 This is achieved by working asana (pose) sequences in conjunction with a specific breathing technique which intensifies the poses.
 These sequences (riyas) consist of rapid, repetitive movements done with a breath or holding a pose while breathing in a particular way.